Exploring Daegwallyeong: Year-Round Adventures in Gangwon-Do

 Getting There and Away

-Just a short drive from the popular Mona YongPyong Resort, these ranches offer a delightful side excursion from the bustling tourist attractions and ski resorts in the area.
+Just a short drive from the famous YongPyong Ski Resort, these ranches offer a delightful side excursion from the bustling tourist attractions and ski resorts in the area.

 Easily accessible by car—approximately 2.5 hours from Seoul and about 3-5 hours from Daegu or Busan—most of thees ranches are also reachable via public transportation with a bus or train ride to Pyeongchang, followed by a short taxi ride.